 - ” ✔ @”

-When you apply this indentation to some cells, you get the desired output.
+When you apply this indentation in Google Sheets to some cells, you get the desired output.

-But what if you add more items to the list or more categories.
-You can again do the same steps shown above and get the same formatting, but there is a quicker way also.
+But what if you add more items to the list or more categories?
+You can again do the same steps shown above and get the same formatting, but there is a quicker way.

-You can copy the formatting from the cells that already have the indentation applied and then you can paste just the formatting to these new cells where you need to apply indentation.
-Since this is just a copy paste, it’s faster than applying the formatting to new cells every time you have these.
+You can copy the formatting from the cells that already have the indentation applied and then paste the formatting to the new cells where you need to apply the indent.
+Since this is a simple copy-paste, it’s faster than applying the formatting to multiple columns every time you have these.

 Below are the steps to copy indentation from one cell and apply it to others in Google Sheets:

-- Copy the cell where you already have indentation (just select and press Control + C)
+- Copy the cell where you already have indentation (select and press Ctrl + C)